gnugat/redaktilo/README.md

 Redaktilo provides an Object Oriented way to manipulate files, through the editor metaphor:

-* you can open a file
+* your code can open a file
-* you can then navigate in the file to select a line
+* it can then navigate in the file to select a line
+* next, it can:
-* next, you can insert a new line above/under the current line or change the current line
+  * insert a new line above/under the current line
+  * change the current line
+  * remove the current line
-* finally you can save the changes on the filesystem
+* finally it can save the changes on the filesystem

 **Caution**: still under heavy development (but BC breaks might not be frequent).